Florida Panhandle Springs

 Here are a couple of photos of some species specific to this area.
 Both of these were photographed in Hole in the Wall.
 It’s doubtful you’ll see either of these in the cavern zone.

-Other springs in the Pond
+Other Springs on the Pond

 There are other springs in the Mill Pond.
 Two of the springs close to Jackson Blue and Twin Caves are Shangri-La and Indian Washtub.
 The entrance to Shangri-La is in the wall of the limestone bank about 10′ below the surface.
 The entrance and cavern area decent size.
 The cavern quickly pinches down into a sidemount only cave.